 This rapid microarray with limited karyotype study is useful to identify large and small chromosomal gains and losses, ranging in size from small microdeletion/duplication syndromes to trisomies, in addition to the detection of balanced rearrangements identified by karyotype.
 Whole genome coverage with higher density in regions of known syndromes and backbone to identify abnormalities in novel regions.
 Copy number alterations are FISH visualized.
 Each test is reported independently to provide results as quickly as possible.
 Microarray reported within 2-4 business days of specimen receipt.
 Karyotype reported in 7 days.

-Both FMR1 and FRAXE (AFF2) testing are available through our partner laboratories.
+FMR1 testing is available through our partner laboratories.
 FMR1 analysis is performed by detection of CGG repeat size by PCR amplification with sizing reported for expanded repeats.
-Methylation testing will be performed on any full expansions.
-FMR1 analysis reported within 15 days of specimen receipt.
+FMR1 analysis reported within 2-3 weeks of specimen receipt.

-We have numerous molecular panels available through our partner laboratories.
-Panels include syndrome-specific testing and panels designed based on phenotypic features.
+We have numerous molecular tests, including sequencing, available through our partner laboratories.
+These include syndrome-specific testing and customizable sequencing panels.
 Single gene sequencing is also available.
-See our test menu for a list of selected common sequencing tests, or call to inquire if you have a specific test in mind that is not listed.
+See our test menu for a list of selected common tests, or call to inquire if you have a specific test in mind that is not listed.
 Specimen requirements are listed for each test.

 To order testing for your patients, you may complete a Pediatric Cytogenetics/Molecular Cytogenetics Test Requisition Form or log in to our secure online portal.
-If additional testing, such as sequencing or FMR1 analysis, is desired, a Pediatric Molecular Genetics Supplemental Test Requisition Form should be completed as well.
+If additional testing is desired, a Pediatric Molecular Genetics Supplemental Test Requisition Form should be completed as well.